BrenekH/kotlin-for-frc/CONTRIBUTING.md

 * extension.ts - The entry point for the extension.
 Registers commands and performs activation logic.
 * commands.ts - Where most of the logic for commands reside.
-* constants.ts - A file with constants that aren't specific to any file.
+* constants.ts - A file with the constants for the project.
 * file_generator.ts - Creates and shows files.
 * preferences.ts - Manages the preferences that are stored in the `.kotlin-for-frc/kotlin-for-frc-preferences.json` file.
 * compliance.ts - Ensures the GradleRIO version in the build.gradle file is correct and makes sure the Main.kt file is used and not Main.java.